7-Hydroxy.co

 What are the penalties for 7-OH possession in Ohio?

-In Ohio, possession of 7-hydroxymitragynine is treated as Prohibited product sale/possession/distribution (permanent scheduling under consideration).
+In Ohio, possession of 7-hydroxymitragynine is treated as Schedule I controlled substance (synthetic kratom / 7-OH).
 Enforcement is typically handled by Ohio Board of Pharmacy; Ohio State Highway Patrol.
 Actual prosecution outcomes depend on quantity, prior record, and local prosecutorial discretion.

 Is Ohio considering new 7-OH legislation?